Ramkishore-sakamuri/Data-Warehouse-Optimization/README.md

 4. Measuring the performance of the same query on the optimized schema.
 5. Implementing and running automated data quality checks.

 **Disclaimer:** This is a simplified, illustrative project using Python and SQLite.
-Real-world data warehouse optimization is far more complex and depends on the specific DWH platform, data volume, and business needs.
-The performance gains shown here are conceptual and may vary significantly with larger datasets.

 ## Setup